 - UX Design Transform (full-time), Academy Xi, 2019.

 - PhD (Environmental Science, Marine Biology & Ecology).

 - ConversionXL Certified Optimiser.

-- Serial course taker (copywriting and digital marketing).
+- Serial course taker (copywriting, digital marketing, UI design, web design).

 - Research Scientist (NSW Government, DPI Fisheries).